grafana/grafana/docs/sources/panels-visualizations/visualizations/candlestick/index.md

 Candlestick visualizations build upon the foundation of the [time series visualization][] and include many common configuration settings.

-For example, you can use a candlestick if you want to visualize at a glance how the price moved over time, whether it went up, down, or stayed the same, and how much it fluctuated:
+You can use a candlestick if you want to visualize, at a glance, how a price moved over time, whether it went up, down, or stayed the same, and how much it fluctuated:

 {{< figure src="/static/img/docs/candlestick-panel/candlestick-panel-8-3.png" max-width="1065px" alt="A candlestick visualization" >}}

-Each candlestick is represented as a rectangle, referred to as the "candlestick body".
+Each candlestick is represented as a rectangle, referred to as the _candlestick body_.
 The candlestick body displays the opening and closing prices during a time period.
-The green candlesticks represent when the price appreciated while the red candlesticks represent when the price depreciated.
-The lines sticking out the candlestick body are referred to as "wicks" or "shadows", which represent the highest and lowest prices during the time period.
+Green candlesticks represent when the price appreciated while the red candlesticks represent when the price depreciated.
+The lines sticking out the candlestick body are referred to as _wicks_ or _shadows_, which represent the highest and lowest prices during the time period.

 Use a candlestick when you need to: